The Future of Digital Currencies & Bitcoin

 - A more authentic version of a "Free Market".
 The currencies exchange at the rate of the market with no intervention.

-- It is secure and private.
-You can remain anonymous while using Bitcoin.
+- While may of your other online activities generate a digital footprint, bitcoin is secure and private.
+You can remain anonymous while using it.

 - Value not pegged to any country, which means more if you live in places like Venezuela where the local currency is even more volatile.